Timi-cell/Timi-cell/README.md

-- 👋 Hi, I’m OluwaTimilehin.
+- 👋 Hi there, I’m Samuel.
 - 👀 I’m interested in fullstack development.
 - 💞️ I’m looking to collaborate on any fullstack projects.
 - 📫 You can send me a mail at adedayotimilehin10@gmail.com